Prompting and Evaluating Large Language Models for Proactive Dialogues: Clarification, Target-guided, and Non-collaboration: Related Works

-\paragraph{Prompting in Dialogue Systems} To induce the knowledge from PLMs, various prompting methods are designed for zero-shot or few-shot learning for dialogue applications, such as task-oriented dialogues~\cite{emnlp21-prompt-tod,aaai22-prompt-tod}, knowledge-grounded dialogues~\cite{emnlp22-findings-prompt-kgc,acl22-findings-prompt-kgc}, and open-domain dialogues~\cite{eacl23-findings-prompt-socialdial,acl23-prompt-ood}. \citet{acl23-prompt-mixed} propose to prompt LLMs for controllable response generation in emotional support and persuasion dialogues, conditioned on the ground-truth dialogue strategies.
-In this work, we aim at prompting LLMs to proactively interact with users.
+\paragraph{Prompting in Dialogue Systems.} To induce knowledge from LLMs, various prompting methods are designed for zero-shot or few-shot learning in dialogue applications, such as task-oriented dialogues~\cite{emnlp21-prompt-tod,aaai22-prompt-tod}, knowledge-grounded dialogues~\cite{emnlp22-findings-prompt-kgc,acl22-findings-prompt-kgc,acl23-knowdial}, and open-domain dialogues~\cite{eacl23-findings-prompt-socialdial,acl23-prompt-ood,cue}.
+For example, \citet{acl23-prompt-mixed} propose to prompt LLMs for controllable response generation in emotional support and persuasion dialogues, conditioned on the ground-truth dialogue strategies.
+In this work, we aim at prompting LLMs to proactively interact with the users.